dwjoyce/pythonbook/chapters/Print that out!.rst

 Printing messages
 -----------------

 Dealing with numbers all the time is very useful, but it is bit limiting.
 Computers do not just compute numbers!
-They also deal with textual messages, not to mention pictures, music and movies!
+They also deal with textual messages, not to mention pictures, music and videos!
 Dealing with messages containing text is very easy, but subtly different.

 To deal with text, we need to enclose the words with quotation marks, just like how a piece of speech in a book is surrounded by quotation marks.
 In Python, it is very similar.